manateeit/rools/memory-bank/progress.md

 - The web server exposes RESTful APIs for the web interface to interact with the core components
 - The backtesting engine simulates trading strategies on historical data with performance metrics
 - The database schema includes tables for users, API keys, trades, backtests, model performance, and strategy executions
+- The web interface implementation is progressing well with the dashboard and login pages completed
-- Next steps will focus on implementing the web interface and setting up deployment infrastructure
+- Next steps will focus on implementing the remaining web pages, API routes, and authentication integration